KnapsackPro/docs.knapsackpro.com/_posts/2021-02-18-how-to-build-knapsack-pro-api-client-from-scratch-in-any-programming-language.md

 {% highlight plain %}
 // 3rd type of request to Queue API should happen only if 1st or 2nd type of request returned a list of test_files.
 // With the below request you can continue fetching test files from the queue to run them with your test runner.
-// Request payload should have params:
+// Request payload should have attributes:
 // can_initialize_queue: false AND attempt_connect_to_queue: false
-// Note there is no test_files parameter in the payload to make the request fast and keep the payload small.
+// Note there is no test_files attribute in the payload to make the request fast and keep the payload small.
 {% endhighlight %}

 {% highlight json %}